cssbristol/cssbristol.co.uk/_tutorials/university-it.md

 Every student has a 'MyFiles' filestore, which you can mount on your own device while connected through the university network (i.e. eduroam, VPN, Remote Desktop).

 [Setup instructions](http://www.bris.ac.uk/it-services/applications/filestore/myfiles/byod/)

+## Mediasite

+Rewatching (ahem) lectures for revision?
+Wouldn't it be nice if you could speed them up?
+Well, you can - just not with Flash enabled.
+Append `&usehtml5=true` to the URL of a Mediasite video and voila: you can speed up playback.

 ## Free Software